-Internalizing the message that weight loss should be the ultimate goal of all healthy behaviors can lead to engaging in typically-beneficial behaviors, like working out, for all the wrong reasons, says Jovanovski.
+Internalizing the message that weight loss should be the ultimate goal of all healthy behaviors can lead to engaging in typically-beneficial behaviors, like working out, for all the wrong reasons, according to White’s colleague, Natalie Jovanovski, a postdoctoral researcher at Swinburne University.
 “Research suggests that solely focusing on exercise to change one’s body shape, weight, or size, or obsessively monitoring one’s behaviors, is detrimental to health and wellbeing, and doesn’t recognize our innate need to move and participate in physical activity for the purposes of enjoyment and social connection,” she says.

 Making Sense of Mixed Science

 While many health experts still rely on BMI to quickly check a person’s weight status, many admit the tool isn’t ideal because it doesn’t tell the whole story.
 So why do doctors and other health experts still use it?

 “Doctors use BMI to quickly assess if someone is overweight or obese, but we also recognize this measure is imperfect and does not necessarily describe how fat is distributed in the body, how fat is utilized, or the overall calorie imbalance in a person’s diet,” says Richardson.
 “Some studies have found that metabolically healthy obese people (being obese but with normal cholesterol levels, blood sugar, and blood pressure) have a minimal increased risk of heart disease, and in some scenarios, have a reduced risk of death compared to normal weight individuals.”